An Overview of the EB-5 Green Card Process

 - If investors are in a category requiring a $900,000 investment:

 - Evidence demonstrating that 10 jobs have been or will be created in the targeted employment area by a reasonable business plan; and

 - Statistical proof that the targeted employment area has high unemployment and a state agency's letter demonstrating that the area is classified as a "high unemployment" area.

 An Overview of the EB-5 Application Process: Adjustment of Status & Consular Processing

 Once an investor has received I-526 approval, he or she can apply for Conditional Permanent Residence by either going through consular processing or filing Form I-485.

 If You Are Living Outside the United States

 You can become a permanent resident through consular processing if you live outside the United States.
 Consular processing is when USCIS works with the Department of State to issue a visa on an approved Form I-526, Immigrant Petition by Alien Entrepreneur Petition and when a visa is available.
-As of 2014, EB-5 investor visas have always been immediately available.
-However, due to increased demand in the EB-5 program, visa numbers are expected to retrogress by the end of 2014 or the beginning of 2015.
+EB-5 investor visas have always been immediately available for nationasl of Central and South America, Europe, Africa, Arabia, Middle East, Oceania and most of Asica.
+However, due to increased demand in the EB-5 program, there is retrogression for visa numbers for nationals of China and Vietnam.
 Consular Processing time is between six months to one year, depending on the office.
 Consular processing involves a visa interview, biometrics, collection of necessary documents, and a medical exam by a Department of State Panel Physician.
 Immediate family members (Spouses & Children under age 21) of EB-5 immigrant investors are eligible to undergo consular processing at the same time as the principle immigrant.

 If You Are Living in the United States